All church members covenant to participate in caring for one another in good times and bad.

 We have pledged to:

-• incorporate an understanding of the experience of lesbian, gay, bisexual, transgender, and queer persons throughout all of our programs, including religious education.
+- incorporate an understanding of the experience of lesbian, gay, bisexual, transgender, and queer (LGBTQ+) persons throughout all of our programs, including religious education

-We recognize that there’s always something more to learn, and remain open to deepening our understanding about the lives of lesbian, gay, bisexual, transgender, and queer people.
+We recognize that there’s always more to learn, and we remain open to deepening our understanding about the lives of lesbian, gay, bisexual, transgender, and queer people.

 Accessibility of Building and Programs

 We welcome and affirm people of all abilities.
-We have taken the following steps to assure that no one is excluded for full participation in the life of our church.
+We have taken the following steps to assure that no one is excluded from full participation in the life of our church:

 Mobility

-Our sanctuary, fellowship hall and religious education classrooms are fully accessible to those using wheelchairs or having limited mobility.
+Our sanctuary, fellowship hall, and religious education classrooms are fully accessible to those using wheelchairs or having restricted mobility.

 Sight